dvisionlab/ditto/app/library/dicom/README.md

 ### ditto-dicom-series-summary

-This component renders a set of a series stack infromation.
+This component renders a set of a series stack information.

 #### Props